phillmv/deathbytraffic.ca/source/content.markdown

 I think the status quo hurts people no matter where they live in the city.
 Do you know how dangerous it feels to bike north of Eglinton?

 The best thing you can do is [contact your city councillor](http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=c3a83293dc3ef310VgnVCM10000071d60f89RCRD) and ask them to make our streets safer for cyclists and pedestrians.
 Ask them to support bike lanes.
 Ask them to support calming traffic.
 Ask them to support a [Vision Zero](http://torontoist.com/2016/01/the-first-step-to-reduce-traffic-fatalities/) for Toronto.
+Ask Mayor Tory to [commit funds](http://www.metronews.ca/news/toronto/2016/06/15/victims-of-toronto-deadly-streets-call-for-change.html) to prevent deaths on our roads.

 This can be intimidating, but don't worry!
 It's really easy.
 This [guide might help](http://tyfpc.ca/whatwedo/advocacytoolkit/councillor/).